faiz1320/AdEase-Internship-Tasks/README.md

 Part -> 2 (BACKGROUND IMAGE)
     -Part_2__Background.ipynb file consists of python code used for displaying the background image, by capturing & removing all the text from tha scraped image using 'sample.jpg'      image.
 -------------------------------------------------------------------
-Hence, I have tried my best to complete all the given tasks within short duration of time due to academic final sem exams.
+Hence, I have tried my best within short duration of time due to academic final sem exams.
 Regards,
 Faiz Khan
 I am now even more excited and grateful to work under AdEase as an intern.